 Biomedical Engineering REU

-Beginning in summer 2012, the Department of Biomedical Engineering at Duke University will provide a research experience for undergraduate students (REU) and host undergraduates from around the country in its research laboratories.
-The REU students will work with a faculty member and their research group to tackle an innovative research project (see list of projects below).
+Each summer, the Department of Biomedical Engineering at Duke University provides a Research Experience for Undergraduate students (REU) and hosts undergraduates from around the country in its research laboratories.
+The REU students will work with a faculty member and their research group to tackle an innovative research project.

-Students admitted to the program will receive a competitive, monthly research stipend which includes:
+Students admitted to the program will receive a competitive research stipend which includes: